-The Scottish Burden of Disease (SBoD) study team have published comprehensive estimates of the burden of disease and injury in Scotland for 2015 [1].
-The purpose of this technical overview is to provide background information on the data and methodology used, noting any caveats associated with estimating the burden of Lower Respiratory Infections (LRI) in SBoD.
+The Scottish Burden of Disease (SBoD) study team have published comprehensive estimates of the burden of disease and injury in Scotland for 2016 [1].
+The purpose of this technical overview is to provide background information on the data and methodology used, noting any caveats associated with estimating the burden of lower respiratory infections (LRIs) in SBoD.